SnugTop/Student-Support-Database/README.md

 ### Install Requirements

-Now that your enviroment is up and running you can install all of your requirements.
+Now that your Environment is up and running, you can install all of your requirements.
 They live in the `requirements.txt` file.
 Install all of them by running:
 ```shell
 pip install -r requirements.txt
 ```

+### Test Flask App
+URL to test Flask App: http://127.0.0.1:5000/ will display.